nss-day-cohort-35/Free-Dinner-At-Shoney-s/README.md

 Eventbrite API
 Ticketmaster API

-2. Parks: How to use this section of the website: choose from one of the following features for parks in the Nashville area: Walk/Jog Paths, Restroom available, Nature Centers, Community Centers, Dog Parks, Historic Features, Playgrounds.
+2. Parks:__How to use this section of the website:__
+ * Choose from one of the following features for parks in the Nashville area: Walk/Jog Paths, Restroom available, Nature Centers, Community Centers, Dog Parks, Historic Features, Playgrounds.

  3. MeetUp: __How to use this section of the website:__
  * You can chose for any topic you want and type it in the research box.
 Examples of topics are: "sport, senior, church, concerts, etc.."